 insulate themselves from the social diversity in their neighborhoods.
 Rather than confronting the problem of having to deal with a varied population, these organizations carefully screen out people who have different values and social backgrounds from their own membership.
 As a result, these groups are able to pursue important instrumental activities.
-They are not can be pictured diagrammatically.
+They are not preoccupied with trying to maintain group consensus.
+But this ability to act has a rather high price.
+In exchange for this capacity to act on specific goals, these organizations become unrepresentative of their neighborhoods (p.
+84-5).